ivy-llc/ivy/docs/partial_source/design/ivy_as_a_framework/ivy_array.rst

 Ivy Array
 =========

-Here, we explain how the :code:`ivy.Array` class can clean up your code, by enabling methods to be called as attributes on the arrays directly.
+Here, we explain the :code:`ivy.Array` class, which is the class used to represent all arrays in Ivy.
+Every Ivy method returns :code:`ivy.Array` instances to represent the returned arrays.

-So, without further ado, let’s walk through what the Ivy Array has to offer!
+Without further ado, let’s walk through what the Ivy Array has to offer!

 The Array Class
 ---------------